Cascades Sea to Summit Highlights

 Six nights are spent in tents in public “front country” campgrounds where we have pre-assigned campsites with neighbors and campground hosts nearby, running potable water, and private outhouses or flushing toilets.

-Seven nights are spent in tents in wilderness “back country” areas where we will purify our water before drinking and learn and practice basic Leave No Trace camping skills such as how to select a campsite, how to go to the bathroom, and keep clean outdoors.
-Most campsites while in the backcountry have an out of the way outhouse available to us.
+Seven nights are spent in tents in wilderness “backcountry” areas where we will purify our water before drinking and learn to practice basic Leave No Trace camping skills such as how to select a campsite, how to go to the bathroom, and keep clean outdoors.
+Most campsites in the backcountry have an out-of-the-way outhouse available to us.

 Why Choose This Trip

-This trip is for athletic outdoors girls with previous backpacking experience and a sincere desire for being off the beaten path while wearing plenty of smiles on those 38 miles:) It's the best of land and sea in the Pacific NW - a majority of the trip days are spent on multi-day expedition.
-If you are full of energy and adventure and have already proven your love for backpacking and being with others who enjoy the same, you won’t regret trying this one!
-Limited to 10 girls in the group.
+This trip is for the athletic, outdoorsy camper with some previous multi-day backpacking experience and a sincere desire to be off the beaten path, ready to share plenty of smiles on those 40 miles :) It's the best of land and sea in the Pacific Northwest – a majority of trip days are spent on multi-day expeditions.
+If you are full of energy and adventure and have already proven your love for backpacking, you won’t regret trying this one!
+Ideal for returning Alpengirls who already know they love backpacking and have developed their skills with us on previous adventures.
+Limited to 10 campers in the group.

 PLEASE NOTE: This is Alpengirl’s most advanced trip and requires experience with multi-day backpacking trips.
 Please contact the office if you have any questions regarding this requirement.